rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 }
 ~~~

-The Deno run time knows how to contact jsr.io and use it to etrieve the module requested.
+The Deno run time knows how to contact jsr.io and use it to retrieve the module requested.
 By default it picks the current stable version.
 In our case that is currently v1.0.18.
-If you are reading this is in the distant the future is the version number will likely have changed.
+The version number maybe different.
 Deno updates have come pretty steadly in 2025.

-Now that that Deno is setup, I need to write our first version of a static web server.
+Now that Deno is setup, I need to write my first version of a static web server.

 ~~~JavaScript
 /**